Skip to Main Content

 Tip: The fewer words per idea, the better! (keywords are like tags)

-• describe, discuss, interpret, comment upon, analyse, evaluate, summarize, and process primary source material.
+• Describe, discuss, interpret, comment upon, analyze, evaluate, summarize, and process primary source material.

-• are written/produced after the fact...and with the benefit of hindsight!
+• Written/produced after the fact -- with the benefit of hindsight!

 Search Tips: